 WRITING EFFECTIVE EMAIL (Wed, Sep 6, 6-8 pm)

 Have you ever struggled to write important email messages?
-Have you ever wondered whether your email messages reflect the professional persona you wish to project?
-In academic and professional settings, the ability to write effective email messages is an essential skill.
+Have you ever wondered whether your tone is right in your email messages?
+In academic and professional settings, the ability to write effective email messages is an essential skill to communicate your professional persona.
 In this workshop we will focus on strategies for writing clear, effective and professional email.
-We will discuss the aspects of email that make it likely to be read, to be easily understood, and to create a good impression.
+You will learn how to write emails that are likely to be read, be easily understood, and create a good first impression.
 Bring a few samples of your important email messages to analyze.
 Please come prepared to participate actively in small group discussions.
+SIGN-UP

 MAKING THE MOST OF OFFICE HOURS (Mon, Sept 11, 6-8 pm)